appearhere/product-challenges/challenges/front_end_engineer.md

 Hello,

-Thanks for agreeing to walk through some code with us over video a call.
+Thanks for agreeing to walk through some code with us over a video call.

-It may help to have a brief look over the code before hand but don't worry about that too much as we will be looking at it during the call.
+It may help to have a brief look over the code beforehand, but don't worry about that too much as we will be looking at it during the call.

-This is to help us gage how well we would work together.
+This is to help us gauge how well we would work together.

 Please have the code ready in a text editor.